 History & Origin of Tattoos

-Tattoos are permanent forms of body art which belong to a multitude of different cultures all over the world.
+Tattoos are permanent forms of body art that belong to a multitude of different cultures all over the world.
 Here, we take a closer look at the history of tattoos.
-We’ll focus on where they originated and how practices have evolved since then.
-We also look at how societal attitudes toward tattoos have changed.
+We’ll focus on where they originated from, and how practices have evolved since early times.
+We’ll also look at how societal attitudes toward tattoos have changed over the years.

 When and Where Were Tattoos First Performed?

 Tattoos date back many thousands of years.
-In fact, we have firm evidence that tattooing is an ancient art, after discoveries of tattoos on mummified skin were found.
+In fact, we have firm evidence that tattooing is an ancient art form, after discoveries of tattoos on mummified skin were found.
 The oldest evidence of human tattoos is believed to be from between 3370 BC and 3100 BC.

 Otzi the Iceman was discovered in September 1991.
 His nickname comes from the location he was found in the Otzal Alps.
 His body has naturally mummified and preserved, making him Europe’s oldest human mummy.

 Otzi’s body has a total of 61 tattoos in various different locations, with the majority of these ink inscriptions located on his legs.
 Close examination of the markings on the mummy indicate that soot or fireplace ash were used to create the tattoos.